MARCspec/MARCspec/marc-spec.md

 characterSpec = "/" characterPositionOrRange
 ```

-A *character position or range* consists of one to n digits representing the character position optionally followed by one to n digits prefixed with the character "-" representing the character range.
+A *character position or range* consists of one or more digits representing the character position, optionally followed by one or more digits prefixed with the character "-" representing the character range, or just followed by the character "-" to indicate a character range without specifiing the charcter range ending position.

 ```
-characterPositionOrRange = *DIGIT [ "-" *DIGIT ]
+characterPositionOrRange = *DIGIT [ "-" [ *DIGIT ] ]
 ```

 The **subfieldSpec** is a reference to the value of a *subfield* of a field.
 It consits of the *subfield tags* either preeceded or optionally followed by indicators.